Pilot In Kobe Bryant Helicopter Crash Had No Drugs Or Alcohol In His System, Autopsy Finds

 Bryant tested positive only for the prescription drug methylphenidate, which is more commonly known as Ritalin.
 It’s designed to help those with attention deficit issues.

-The Los Angeles county coroner had previously announced that the cause of death for all nine passengers was “blunt trauma” following an examination of the victims on January 28.
+The Los Angeles County coroner had previously announced that the cause of death for all nine passengers was “blunt trauma” following an examination of the victims on January 28.
 At the time, the group was headed to Mamba Sports Academy‘s Thousand Oaks location.

-The autopsy report suggests that all nine died instantly, and offers specific descriptions of the fractures each passenger suffered.
-Now that it’s been released, the investigation into the accident is officially considered “closed.”
+The autopsy report suggests that all nine died instantly and offers specific descriptions of the fractures each passenger suffered.
+Now that the report has been released, the investigation into the accident is officially considered “closed.”

 Following the news of Bryant’s death, fans in Los Angeles and around the world paid tribute to the fallen basketball icon, who had spent most of his career as a member of the Los Angeles Lakers.
-In February, there was a public memorial held in Bryant’s memory at the Staples Center, where Bryant played for most of his career.
+In February, there was a public memorial held in Bryant’s memory at the Staples Center.

-The suit claims that Zobayan’s negligent conduct means that the helicopter company is directly responsible for Bryant’s death, and should therefore be made to pay for the suffering his family is now facing in the wake of his loss.
+The suit claims that Zobayan’s negligent conduct makes the helicopter company directly responsible for Bryant’s death, and should therefore be made to pay for the suffering his family is now facing in the wake of his loss.
 At the time of the crash, Zobayan was flying at 180 miles per hour through fog.